4C

 Objectives

-1. Understand, from the perspective of primary care providers, the factors shaping workload over time
+1. Understand, from the perspective of primary care clinicians, the factors shaping workload over time:

 -

-What factors do family physicians and nurse practitioners perceive as being important in shaping their workload in primary care and any changes in workload over time?
+RQ 1.1 What factors do family physicians (FPs) and nurse practitioners (NPs) perceive as being important in shaping their workload in primary care and do they perceive that their workload has changed over time?

 -